The story behind Rent the Runway’s first check – TechCrunch

 Twelve years later, Rent the Runway has raised $380 million in venture capital equity funding from top investors like Alibaba’s Jack Ma, Temasek, Fidelity, Highland Capital Partners and T. Rowe Capital.
 Fleiss gave up an operational role in the company to a board seat in 2017, as the company reportedly was eyeing an IPO.

 But the shoe didn’t always fit: Earlier this year, Rent the Runway struggled with supply chain issues that left customers disgruntled.
 Then, the pandemic threatened the market of luxury wear more broadly: Who needs a ball gown while Zooming from home?
-In early March, the business went through a restructuring and laid off nearly half of its workforce, including every retail employee at its physical locations.
+In early March, the business went through a restructuring, furloughing and laying off nearly half of its workforce, including every retail employee at its physical locations.

 In 2009, Fleiss and Hyman were successful Harvard Business School students.
-Hyman’s father knew a prominent lawyer who agreed to advise them on a contingency basis in exchange for connecting them with potential investors.
+Hyman’s college roommate knew a prominent lawyer who agreed to advise them on a contingency basis in exchange for connecting them with potential investors.

 Still, fundraising “was extremely hard,” Hyman said.
 “We were in the middle of a recession and we were two young women at business school who had never really done anything before.”